 Total number of property owners: 153

 Park Size & Information: Travis Landing has a private 35-acre neighborhood park, reserved exclusively for use by property owners and their guests.
 The park is gated and is kept locked at all times.
 There is a boat ramp in the park, as well as a limited number of boat storage spaces.
 To reserve a space, members may click on Boat Storage Registration under the Members tab.
 The park is also equipped with picnic tables and benches.
-To reserve tables in the park for a special event, members may click on Park Reservations under the Calendar tab.
+To reserve tables in the park for a special event, members may click on the Park Reservations link in the blue menu box on the right side of the Home page.

 Travis Landing Property Owners Association